 It naturally enters the alpha state when we let ourselves rest, unwind, and relax.
-However, the presence of stress inducing factors can cause what is known as “alpha blocking.”
+However, the presence of stress-inducing factors can cause what is known as “alpha blocking.”
 The brain finds it difficult to make its natural transition from the beta to the alpha state, i.e., from a state of activity to a state of rest.
-As such, we might experience insomnia, anxiety, or obsessive-compulsive symptoms.
+As such, we might experience insomnia, stress, or obsessive-compulsive symptoms.
 Additionally, it also impacts our emotional awareness and creativity.

-We are emotional beings, and a majority of our feelings are by nature more psychological than biological.
-The amygdala commands the brain’s ability to perceive a situation and emit a response.
-An important part of the brain’s stress circuitry, it is responsible for both intense emotional reactions, as well as, for focusing our attention.
+We are emotional beings.
+A majority of our feelings are by nature more psychological than biological.
+The amygdala, our threat-detecting device, directs the brain’s ability to perceive a situation and emit a response.
+It is an important part of the brain’s stress circuitry and is responsible for both intense emotional reactions, as well as, for focusing our attention.

 Studies show that regular mindfulness training significantly lowers activity in this region of the brain and helps in healthy emotional processing.

-4. Re-vitalize our body and brain though effective oxygenation
+4. Re-vitalizes our body and brain through effective oxygenation

 Have you ever noticed how wonderful the body feels when you start breathing more consciously?
 People in the East have hailed the benefits of deep, steady, and slower breathing for a long time.
-With studies revealing the relation between our breathing and cardiovascular activities, today, even medical science acknowledges this.
+Contemporary studies reveal the relation between our breathing and cardiovascular activities, and even medical science acknowledges this.

-5. Prevent and potentially cure various cardiovascular diseases
+5. Prevents and potentially cures various cardiovascular diseases

-6. Increase our lifespan and improve the quality of life
+6. Increases our lifespan and improves the quality of life

-Meditation is an active training of the mind that requires effort and commitment.
+Yoga meditation is an active training of the mind in concentration that requires effort and commitment.
 And encountering challenges is part of the training process.
 Here are some common meditation challenges that every practitioner faces: